yan-cri/DEApp_standalone/README.md

 ## How To Use It

-### 1. step1. downloaed this repo to your local PC
+### 1. step1. download this repo to your local PC

-### 2. step2. go into the downloaded folder, you can see R script named as 'DE_analysis.R', which is used to run all 3 differnet DE anlaysis and generate overlapping venn-diagram.
+### 2. step2. go into the downloaded folder, you can see R script named as 'DE_analysis.R', which is used to run all 3 different DE analysis and generate overlapping Venn-diagram.

 To run 'DE_analysis.R', you can use command 'Rscript DE_analysis.R' with additional 11 parameter flags defined as below: